australasian-computer-music-association/9-stickland-requirements-analysis/template-article.md

 # Conclusion

-This paper presented a qualitative research study that phenomenologically analyses the current use of DAWs, their role in audio mixing and post-production, features used for remote collaboration and current professional practices.
+This article presented a qualitative research study that phenomenologically analyses the current use of DAWs, their role in audio mixing and post-production, features used for remote collaboration and current professional practices.
 After conducting semi-structured